noaignite/create-ignite-app/README.md

 ### src/components

 Components found here are meant to be presentational in nature, meaning they are not supposed to be aware of any overlaying structure such as page specific details or API data.
-Furthermore you will find the `theme` configuration here.
+Furthermore you will find the `theme` configuration and MUI/OUI overrides here.
+A good rule of thumb is to have components not importing project files outside of `src/components`.

 ```
 src/components